Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

-1. Download VOLUME/\<index\> and decrypt it with the users private key
+1. Download VOLUME/\<index\> and decrypt it with the users' private key
 1. Open the DM and show the directory listing to the user
 1. If the user selects a directory or external share:
     1. Download the DM and decrypt it with the key stored in the parent DM